-As part of the Regional Cancer Program you can access resources right away by visiting or calling our J. Wesley Graham Resource Centre.
+As part of the Waterloo Wellington Regional Cancer Program you can access cancer resources by visiting or calling our J. Wesley Graham Resource Centre.

-Support is offered by our Supportive Care Team (Psychosocial Oncology).
+Support is also offered by our Supportive Care Team (Psychosocial Oncology).
 These health care providers will ask to book a visit with you in person, over the phone or virtually (via online video called OTN).